Middle East and Africa

 - According to the Ministry of Housing and Urban-Rural Development, the number of wastewater treatment plants in China increased to about 3700 plants in 2016, with a total treatment capacity of roughly 150 million m3/d.
 The sludge production was 6.25 million tons of dry solids/y in 2013 and increased to approximately seven million tons of dry solids/y in 2016.
-It is estimated that the sludge production will amount to 10 million tons of dry solids /y in 2020.
-Proper sludge treatment and disposal have been far behind the increase in wastewater treatment capacity due to relatively much less investment for sludge facilities and increasingly limited space for sludge landfill as one of the traditional disposal route.
+It is estimated that the sludge production will amount to 10 million tons of dry solids/y in 2020.
+Proper sludge treatment and disposal have been far behind the increase in wastewater treatment capacity due to relatively much less investment for sludge facilities and increasingly limited space for sludge landfills as one of the traditional disposal routes.

-- On an average, water consumption rate is increasing by 100% every twenty years.
-The rising scarcity of potable water, coupled with the growing population and increasing water demand, are the major concerns that are driving the water and wastewater treatment technologies durung the forecast period.
+- On average, the water consumption rate is increasing by 100% every twenty years.
+The rising scarcity of potable water, the growing population, and increasing water demand are the major concerns that are driving the water and wastewater treatment technologies during the forecast period.

 - In India, water purification is expected to register a decent increase during the forecast period, owing to various government initiatives.
 The Council on Energy, Environment & Water (CEEW), in association with the 2030 Water Resources Group, is planning to improve wastewater management in India, along with increasing private investments to build wastewater treatment plants.

 - The government is taking measures to boost the investment in its food processing industry.
 The government sanctioned about 39 Mega Food Parks (MFPs) to set up in the country under the Mega Food Park scheme.
 Among these, only 18 MFPs became operational, while the others are under development.
 The food processing industry is expected to potentially attract an investment of around USD 33 billion by 2024.
 This is also expected to drive the demand in the food processing industry and create future opportunities for the market studied in the country.